 Edit the item form

 After you create or open an item form, the Item Form Builder will appear.
-Use this tool to add controls to the item form's layout and configure their properties.
-Don't forget to select Save when you're done!
+Use it to add controls to the item form's layout and configure their properties.

 Controls are the building blocks of your item form.
 They represent the data fields that will appear on the form.
 There are three types of control: